 sudo apt update

-Command to install Glances on Ubuntu 20.04
+Command to install Glances on Ubuntu such as 20.04

 We, don’t need to add any third party to download and install Glances on Ubuntu operating systems, just use the APT package manager and it will fetch the required things from the standard repository of the system.